notEthan/scorpio/README.md

 ## Pet Store (using Scorpio::ResourceBase)

 Let's dive into some code, shall we?
 If you have learned about OpenAPI, you likely learned using the example of the Pet Store service.
 This README will use the same service.
-Its documentation is at http://petstore.swagger.io/ and its OpenAPI 2 specification is at http://petstore.swagger.io/v2/swagger.json (yaml version: http://petstore.swagger.io/v2/swagger.yaml )
+Its documentation is at http://petstore.swagger.io/.

 Using the specification, we can start interacting with the pet store with very little code.
 Here is that code, with explanations of each part in the comments.